PioneersHub/pyconde-conference/docs/guidelines/grant-applications.md

 - **Online Ticket:** Get a standard online ticket for the conference at no cost.
 - **In-person Ticket:** Get a standard in-person ticket for the conference at no cost.
-- **Regional[^1] Travel and Accommodation Costs:** We will reimburse travel and accommodation costs up to 400€ and additionally offer an on-site ticket.
+- **Regional[^1] Travel and Accommodation Costs:** We will reimburse travel costs up to 250€ and additionally offer an on-site ticket and accommodation[^2] during the conference.
-- **Intercontinental Travel and Accommodation Costs:** We will reimburse travel and accommodation costs up to 800€ and additionally offer an on-site ticket.
+- **Intercontinental Travel and Accommodation Costs:** We will reimburse travel costs up to 650€ and additionally offer an on-site ticket and accommodation[^2] during the conference.

 While applying, we will ask you to estimate your travel and accommodation expenses.